cpjk/bs/README.md

 ## battlesnake-python

-A simple [BattleSnake AI](http://battlesnake.io) written in Python.
-Available live at [battlesnake-python.herokuapp.com](http://battlesnake-python.herokuapp.com).

-To get started you'll need a working Python 2.7.6+ development environment and should be familiar with [deploying Python apps to Heroku](https://devcenter.heroku.com/articles/getting-started-with-python#introduction).

-If you don't have a Python environment setup, we suggest [starting here](http://hackercodex.com/guide/python-development-environment-on-mac-osx/).
-You'll need [pip](https://pip.pypa.io/en/latest/installing.html) and [virtualenv](https://virtualenv.pypa.io/en/latest/) for dependency management.
-We also suggest using [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/).

 This AI client uses the [bottle web framework](http://bottlepy.org/docs/dev/index.html) for route management and response building, and the [gunicorn web server](http://gunicorn.org/) for running bottle on Heroku.

 Dependencies are listed in [requirements.txt](requirements.txt).